microsoft/nni/docs/en_US/reference/experiment_config.rst

 experimentWorkingDirectory
 --------------------------

-Specify the `directory <path>`_ to place log, checkpoint, metadata, and other run-time stuff.
+Specify the :ref:`directory <path>` to place log, checkpoint, metadata, and other run-time stuff.

 type: ``Optional[str]``